-There are over 150 broadband providers in operation in the UK, and in this broadband provider directory we've outlined the details of some of the UK's biggest and most widely available companies and their networks.
+There are over 150 broadband providers in operation in the UK, and in this broadband provider directory we've outlined the details, benefits and drawbacks of some of the UK's biggest and most widely-available companies and their networks.

-There are a few very large broadband providers, such as BT, Sky, TalkTalk and Virgin Media, as well as a host of smaller suppliers.
+There are a few very large broadband providers, such as BT, Sky, TalkTalk and Virgin Media, along with a high number of mid-sized suppliers.
 Each have their own pros and cons for their ability to meet your broadband needs.

 Find out all you need to know about comparing different broadband providers and the services they offer.

 Compare broadband providers: